ingogbe/ecomuseu-guide/README.md

 	- [ ] Insert final images in assets
 	- [ ] Insert final audios in assets (en-rUS, pt-rBR, es-rAR)
 	- [ ] Populate the database with final information (en-rUS, pt-rBR, es-rAR)
+	- [ ] When you open AchievementsFragment for the first time, show how to win them
 	- Refine application layout (correct minor details)
 		- [x] Achievements Fragment
 		- [x] Exposition Fragment
 		- [x] Exposition List Fragment
 		- [x] Map Fragment (FloatingActionButton on the left opens map labels popup)
 		- [x] Room name at the exposition fragment
+		- [ ] When there is no image in the folder, display text only, instead of image "No Image"
+		- [ ] When open map, showing all of it and zoom from center to current room
+		- [x] Do not turn the screen in ExpositionFragment
+		- [ ] In ExpositionFragment, use large image (ViewPager or AndroidImageSlider, with markers) when you have more than one image.
 - Code
 	- [ ] Improving further the performance of the generateThumbnail()
+	- [ ] Put close() in a few database objects (Some are without)
 	- [x] Change the title of the ActionBar when change application language
 	- [x] Implement pinch zoom, in ViewPager of exhibition images (with [TouchImageView](https://github.com/MikeOrtiz/TouchImageView))
 	- [x] Change seletected item in drawer menu when change fragment with external link